Charolas/PROJECT-SKYRIM/README.md

 | ------------- |:-------------:| :-----:| :-----:|
 | Ryzen 5 5600x      | RTX 3070 TI | 32GB RAM DDR4 | 60 FPS |

+Your Graphics Card (GPU) *MUST* have at least 8GB of VRAM to avoid any issues

 **You also need**
 - ~410GB for Install
 - ~250GB for Download